 Please see our sample CV for a guide on preparing your CV.

-Your skills assessment must match the occupation you have nominated in your nomination application.
-From 1 July 2012 a matching skills assessment in your occupation will be a required document at the time of lodging a state nomination application.
+A skills assessment must match the occupation you have nominated and is a required document at the time of lodging your visa nomination application.

-To find out where to have your skills assessed, go to the Australian Skills Recognition Information page on the DIBP website.
+To find out where you can have your skills assessed, go to the Skills assessment and assessing authorities section on the DIBP website.

-The average processing time for Victorian skilled nominated applications is currently 12 weeks.
+The average processing time for Victorian skilled visa nomination applications is currently 12 weeks.
 This may vary depending on the occupation and in some instances, it may take longer to assess applications.
-You will be notified of the outcome of your nomination application by email.
+You will be notified of the outcome of your visa nomination application by email.

-There are five steps to be considered for Victorian state nomination.
-Meeting the minimum eligibility requirements is the first step, and does not guarantee an offer of nomination.
+There are five steps to be considered for Victorian visa nomination.
+Meeting the minimum eligibility requirements is the first step, and does not guarantee an offer of visa nomination.

 Refer to the Minimum eligibility requirements section.